 In 2012, Ned was honored with national recognition from the American Bar Association as that year's recipient of the Livingston-Hall Award for his contributions to the field of juvenile justice at the local, state and federal levels.

 Ned, and his wife and law partner, Barbara Vestal, are the parents of two grown sons.
 Personal interests include friends and family, sailing, music, and traveling.

 Barbara Vestal has been practicing law in Maine since 1977.
-Barbara’s practice focuses on real estate, including assisting clients with the purchase and sale of real estate, development projects, and condominium conversion and management; probate and decedent’s estates, including wills, guardianships, adoptions, powers of attorneys, advance health care directives, and similar estate planning matters; and Social Security disability.
+Barbara’s practice focuses on real estate, including assisting clients with the purchase and sale of real estate, development projects, and condominium conversion and management; and probate and decedent’s estates, including wills, guardianships, adoptions, powers of attorneys, advance health care directives, and similar estate planning matters.
 Barbara also serves as a guardian ad litem in child protective and probate cases, and as a mediator in real estate foreclosure matters.
 Her practice concentrates in Cumberland and York Counties.